 During summer, average temperatures range from 21 - 29.8°C (69.8 - 85.6°F) and the city has its highest rainfall, which can bring thunderstorms and occasional floods.
 Average rainfall during this time is 426.6 mm (16.8 inches).

 Autumn signals the end of the hot summer when average temperatures drop between 15 - 25°C (59 - 77°F), and the city experiences low humidity and less rain.

 Brisbane’s weather in winter is generally dry and mild with mean temperatures between 11 - 21°C (51.8 - 69.8°F).
 Early mornings and nights can be crisp, but overnight lows rarely drop below 9°C (48.2°F).

 The spring climate is similar to autumn, with average temperatures between 15 - 25°C (59 - 77°F).
 Warm, sunny days are tempered by cool sea breezes.

 Frequently asked questions about the weather in Brisbane

 December experiences the longest hours of daylight with sunrise at approximately 4:50am and sunset at 6:40pm.
 June has the least hours of daylight with sunrise at approximately 6:30am and sunset at 5pm.

-In Brisbane the average humidity ranges from 50% in winter to 65 - 70% through the months of January, February and March.
+In Brisbane the average humidity ranges from 50 per cent in winter to 65 - 70 per cent through the months of January, February and March.
 On average February is the most humid and September is the least humid.

 It does not snow in Brisbane, however light snowfall has been reported in southern Queensland, including Stanthorpe on the Granite Belt.